turanszkij/WickedEngine/README.md

 Path tracing in the living room:
 ![LivingRoom](https://turanszkij.files.wordpress.com/2019/09/livingroom.jpg)

-City scene with a light map, model from <a href="https://www.cgtrader.com/michaelmilesgallie">Michael Gallie</a>:
+City scene with a light map (model by <a href="https://www.cgtrader.com/michaelmilesgallie">Michael Gallie at CgTrader</a>):
 ![City](https://turanszkij.files.wordpress.com/2019/01/city1.png)

 Path tracing in the city: